 Here are a few examples:

-- We will invite people to join our free Facebook Group.
+- Invite people to join our free Facebook Group.

-- We won’t ignore complaints or audience expressions of frustration.
+- Ignore complaints or audience expressions of frustration.

-- We won’t negotiate deliverables or pricing of our offers.
+- Negotiate deliverables or pricing of our offers.

 Get the idea here?
 By clearly defining what you will (and won’t) do as a team, you create internal expectations and external consistency during your launch.